fkrause98/vm-ssoo-mac/README.md

 ```bash
 cd vm-taller && sudo vagrant up --provider=qemu
 ```
+Here you'll also be asked to input the password you set before for SMB, for user simply use what `whoami` returns

 Once everything is set up -- you're done, check everything is in place by ssh-ing into the VM:
 ```bash